Which are the best books for children, our absolute favorites? Read on to find out about some great winners.

 Eric Carle has written more books than this, but these are the two we have.
 A recent author, but excellent all the same.

-Of course there are many, many best books that didn’t make this list.
+Of course there are many, many best books that didn’t make this list on this page.
 I could go further and list more favorites, and I think I shall.
 Click over to the next page to find more gems.

 1 | 2